(Walter Bert Linebarger III)

 I lived in Dallas, Texas, for over thirty years and Stony Brook, New York, for one year teaching art in a variety of venues.
 (See the section “My Résumé”)

-I moved back home to Jefferson City, Missouri, several years ago, intending to stay but a few months to get my life back together after being in a state of free fall for the previous five years.
-In spite of my vow “never to return,”
+I moved back home to Jefferson City, Missouri, several years ago, intending to stay but a few months to get my life back together after being in a state of free fall from the previous five years, in spite of my vow “never to return.”

 I managed a gallery of my artwork at the local mall during the holiday season.
 Because of selling most of those paintings I was able to actually support myself for a year.
-I had finally achieved my working artist goal which I had wanted when I was first in college.
+I had finally achieved my goal which I had wanted when I was first in college – to be able to financially support myself from selling my art.
 I now work out of a studio located in my home in Jefferson City.

 Please contact the artist for special requests and commissions at email@example.com I hope you enjoy this website which I call “Working Out the Kinks.”
 I would love your feedback.